Thai Airways International Flight 261: Accident

 More than 400 soldiers and police were deployed to assist in the rescue operation.
-By 12 December, rescuers managed to retrieve 100 bodies from the crash site.
-Overstretch on the resources caused the set up of makeshift morgue in Surat Thani International Airport.
-The bodies were laid on the main lobby and the body bags were opened in view of queuing passengers.
-Many of the bodies were burnt beyond recognition, causing difficulties on the identification process.
-Identification of the victims was also hampered by the fact that passengers were not required to fill a form for a domestic flight.
+By 12 December, rescuers had managed to retrieve 100 bodies from the crash site.
+Depletion of emergency resources caused the set up of a makeshift morgue at the airport.
+The bodies were laid in the main lobby and body bags were opened to give relatives identification access, but many of the bodies were burnt beyond recognition, causing difficulties in the identification process.
+Identification of the victims was also hampered by the fact that passengers were not required to fill a next of kin form for a domestic flight.